jieliliu/cb_source/pages/about.md

 Each book in this collection represents the voices, themes, and stories that resonated most with the global reading community in 2024.
 From debut authors to established literary icons, these works reflect the diversity of genres and the evolving interests of readers in the contemporary literary landscape.

-Purpose and Scope
+### Purpose and Scope

 The purpose of this collection is to document and showcase the cultural and literary highlights of 2024 as recognized by the Goodreads readership.
 By compiling these award-winning books, the collection provides an accessible record of popular reading trends and reader engagement in the digital age.

-The collection includes:
+### The collection includes

-Metadata and images of each winning title
+1. Metadata and images of each winning title

-Author information and publication details
+2. Author information and publication details

-Genre categorization for browsing and discovery
+3. Genre categorization for browsing and discovery

-Audience
+### Audience

 This collection is intended for: